Lost & Found (1999 film): Box office

 The film grossed $6,552,255 in the US against a budget of $30 million.

 Critical response

 On Rotten Tomatoes the film has an approval rating of 13% based on reviews from 52 critics.
 The site's consensus states: "Aside from a few laughs, everything else is entirely predictable, including the jokes."
-On Metacritic it has a score of 19% based on reviews from 21 critics, indicating "generally unfavorable reviews".
+On Metacritic it has a score of 19% based on reviews from 21 critics, indicating "overwhelming dislike".
 Audiences surveyed by CinemaScore gave the film a grade B− on scale of A to F.

 Roger Ebert gave it 1 out of 4 and said it had only one funny scene, Jon Lovitz as a dog whisperer.

 Stephen Holden calling it "a rancid little nothing of a movie" in The New York Times.